 The Paris Agreement was signed on Earth Day in 2016.
 Signers of the Agreement committed to reaching net-zero carbon emissions by 2050.
 With this Agreement in mind, the International Copper Association (ICA) and its members have set goals to reach net zero in Scope 1 and 2 greenhouse gas (GHG) emissions by 2050.
-Earth Day is a global call to action each April 22, and ICA members are answering.
+Earth Day is a global call to action each Abril 22, and ICA members are answering.

 Sustainability at ICA